 You and your doctor share the same goal, to get you back home with your friends and family as quickly as possible.
-Depending on your case and your condition, your doctor may have a very good idea from the beginning how long you will be in he hospital.
+Depending on your condition, your doctor may have a good idea from the beginning how long you will be in he hospital.
 In other cases your discharge date might not be apparent until you are within a day or two of going home.
-When it is time your doctor, nurse and other members of the health-care team will help you draft a plan for care once you are discharged.
+When it is time your doctor, nurse and other member of the healthcare team will help you draft a plan for care once you are discharged.

-If you will require special services, nursing, therapy, or equipment such as beds or oxygen, a caseworker may be called in to help you arrange this.
+If you will require special services, nursing, therapy or equipment such as a bed or oxygen, a caseworker may be called in to help you make arrangements.
 They are also able to help you with paperwork.

 - Arrange for someone to pick you up from the hospital.

-- Are there written instructions from your doctor or nurse?
-If so, are you certain you understand everything on the list?
+- If there are written instructions from your doctor or nurse, make sure you understand everything on the list.

-- If you've been given a prescription, are you sure you know what the medication(s) treats and how to properly take it?
+- If you've been given a prescription, make sure you understand what the medication(s) treats and how to properly take it.

 - Do you have all of your valuables?